PipesAndFiltersProject/ProcessorNode/README.md

 "payload" : "command value" | "payload in json"
 }
 ```
 Each package has a globally unique id, which can be used to track how packages are delivered through the Nodes in an installation.

+For more detailed documentation of the JSON structures, see [JSONDocs](JSONDocs.md).

 ProcessorNode takes care of parsing and creating the "package" id (UUID value) and "type" elements.

 Application specific code must take care of handling the "payload".
 Application specific playload can be text, but usually it is JSON.

 The only exception is the "type":"configuration" packages -- then the payload contains node configuration data, and ProcessorNode takes care of handling configuration request and responses.
 This enables *remote configuration* of the nodes.
 All other payload contents must be handled by the application specific code outside of ProcessorNode library.
+Again see [JSONDocs](JSONDocs.md) for details on configuration messages.

 ### Configuration